Look Back in Anger by John Osborne

 (d) Call-girl

-5. Osborne was of about……when his father died.
+5. Osborne was about……when his father died.

 (a) twelve